-The third quality measure was sharpness, which concerns the crispness of details in the stereoscopic images presented.
-Previous subjective evaluation of stereoscopic images have shown no strong correlations between sharpness and depth quality, necessitating the need for the sharpness and an independent measure [30, 31].
+Table 1 Explanations of qua lity measures given to o participants images presented.
+Previous subjective evaluation of stereoscopic images has shown no strong correlations between sharpness and depth quality, necessitating the need for the sharpness and an independent measure [27, 28].